particle-iot/docs/src/content/reference/firmware.md

 ```

 - On the Core, this function works on pins D0, D1, A0, A1, A4, A5, A6, A7, RX and TX.
-- On the Photon, this function works on pins D0, D1, D2, D3, A4, A5, WKP, RX and TX with a caveat: PWM timer peripheral is duplicated on two pins (A5/D2) and (A4/D3) for 7 total independent PWM outputs.
+- On the Photon and Electron, this function works on pins D0, D1, D2, D3, A4, A5, WKP, RX and TX with a caveat: PWM timer peripheral is duplicated on two pins (A5/D2) and (A4/D3) for 7 total independent PWM outputs.
 For example: PWM may be used on A5 while D2 is used as a GPIO, or D2 as a PWM while A5 is used as an analog input.
 However A5 and D2 cannot be used as independently controlled PWM outputs at the same time.
+- Additionally on the Electron, this function works on pins B0, B1, B2, B3, C4, C5.

 The PWM frequency must be the same for pins in the same timer group.